maksym-bakunov/spring-cinema-app/README.md

 ## Description

-This is the simple web application for booking cinema tickets.
-To book an order, the user must be registered and authenticated.
-To change the data of the list of films, sessions, cinema halls, one user with ADMIN rights must log in.
+Using this simple web application registered and authenticated user can book cinema tickets.
+To change the data of the list of films, sessions, cinema halls, user must have ADMIN rights.

 ## Structure
 #### This web application structure is N-tier architecture model that including the following layers: